Transportation in South Florida: PortMiami

-PortMiami is one of the busiest cruise ship ports in the world, with annual passenger traffic growing to about five million by 2014. as well as a major cargo port.
-Located on an island adjacent to downtown Miami, it was for some time only accessible by automobile via a six-lane bridge known as the Port Boulevard causeway, which terminates on the city streets of downtown, or by rail.
+PortMiami is the busiest cruise ship port in the world, with annual passenger traffic growing to over seven million (FY2023/2024).
+In addition, the port is a major cargo port.
+Located on Dodge Island adjacent to downtown Miami, it was for some time only accessible by automobile via a six-lane bridge known as the Port Boulevard causeway, which terminates on the city streets of downtown, or by rail.
 Rail service was disrupted by bridge damage that occurred during Hurricane Wilma in 2005.
 The damaged line, part of the Florida East Coast Railway, was repaired by 2014 renewing freight train access to the port.
-Along with Florida East Coast Railway's All Aboard Florida plan, this also increases the possibility of commuter rail service to the port.
 This also created some train traffic through Downtown Miami for the first time in nearly a decade.
 Additionally, to give the port direct interstate access and to help relieve downtown traffic, the $1 billion Port Miami Tunnel project to connect the port to Interstate 395 on Watson Island was completed in August 2014.